rmzs0711/gsoc2022-proposal-haskell/README.md

 ### May ###

 Familiarize more with the `HSL` code and `Semantic Highlight` implementations in other projects.
-Decide which way we want to go in realisation, which features we want to provide.
-Prepare a plugins general routine part and processing a request from client to server
+Decide which way we want to go in realisation, and which features we want to provide.
+Prepare a plugins general routine part and process a request from the client to the server

 ### 30 May - 12 June ###